 Republicans who won't be coming back to Congress after 2018 midterm elections

-Rep. Trent Franks, R-Ariz., announced Thursday that he would resign his seat in January.
+Rep. Trent Franks, R-Ariz., announced Friday that his resignation would take effect immediately, despite previously saying that he would resign his seat in January.

+Franks' latest announcement said he was resigning because of his wife's recent hospital admittance.
+But reports surfaced shortly after alleging that the congressman repeatedly pressed a former aide to carry his child, offering her $5 million to act as a surrogate.

-Franks’ announcement came as the House Ethics Committee said it was looking into allegations of sexual misconduct.
-Franks maintained that he just talked about issues of surrogacy with some female staffers, but he is the first Republican to resign after women came forward with their stories of sexual assault, harassment and abuse began in waves this fall.
+The eight-term lawmaker's initial announcement on Thursday came as the House Ethics Committee said it was looking into allegations of sexual misconduct.
+Franks maintained that he just talked about issues of surrogacy with some female staffers, but he is the first Republican to resign after a series of women came forward with stories of sexual assault, harassment and abuse this fall.

-Fall retirement announcements are nothing new.
+The explanations congressmembers have provided for not returning, however, have varied significantly.
+In general, fall retirement announcements are nothing new.
 On average, 22 House members retire each cycle, Roll Call reported.

 Here’s the list of Republicans, in the House and Senate, who have announced they will not seek re-election: